2011 Roncesvalles Area Yard Sale (RAYS) FAQs

 Why should I register as a RAYS participant/seller?

 Because the success of RAYS depends on it!
-This year, the organizers of RAYS have decided to improve the efficiency of the RAYS experience by providing a map of all RAYS yardsales to people coming to experience RAYS on May 14.
+This year, the organizers of RAYS have decided to improve the efficiency of the RAYS experience by providing a map of all RAYS yardsales to people coming to experience RAYS on September 15.
 This way, people will know EXACTLY where to go and can plan out their routes in order to go to as many yard sales as possible!

 Where is Roncesvalles?